KabC03/MIPS-compiler/README.md

-A slow, horrible MIPS compiler written in python
+A slow, horrible BASIC to MIPS compiler written in python